Conceptualizing Outcomes of Religious Education (CORE)

-In this project, nine scholars — three Muslims, two Catholics and four Jews — are meeting approximately once a month over the course of the year to develop their thinking about the desired outcomes of religious education within their own faith traditions.
-Each scholar will produce a contribution to an edited volume—not new empirical research on what Muslims, Catholics or Jews do or say, but new ways of thinking about outcomes.
+In this project, nine scholars — three Muslims, two Catholics and four Jews — met approximately once a month over the course of a year to develop their thinking about the desired outcomes of religious education within their own faith traditions.
+Each scholar is working to produce a contribution to an edited volume—not new empirical research on what Muslims, Catholics or Jews do or say, but new ways of thinking about outcomes.

 Sharon Cohen Anisfeld is president of Hebrew College.
 She has been a regular summer faculty member for the Bronfman Youth Fellowships in Israel since 1993 and is co-editor of two volumes of women’s writings on Passover, “The Women’s Seder Sourcebook: Rituals and Readings for Use at the Passover Seder” (Jewish Lights Publishing, 2002) and “The Women’s Passover Companion: Women’s Reflections on the Festival of Freedom” (Jewish Lights Publishing, 2002).

 Cynthia Cameron’s research interests are focused on female adolescence viewed through the lenses of theological anthropology, developmental psychology and Catholic schooling.
 She has additional research interests around questions of age and aging in Catholic theology and self-harming behaviors among young women.
 She is an associate professor of religious studies at Rivier University, and has taught at Sacred Heart University and Boston College.
 She was also a Catholic high school teacher for 20 years.